Breaking Stereotypes: Stuti Shukla

 Oct 23, 2017 | Barnali Priyadarshini

-A true strategist and a perfectionist, Stuti Shukla defines her personality as hard-working and strongly determined.
-With a deep passion for working with tech start-ups, she is believed to bring deep expertise in market strategy, product management, and other entrepreneurial environments.
-A seasoned veteran with fourteen years at Microsoft, she is described by her colleagues as extremely sharp, reliable and a valuable leader and contributor to any organization.
+A true strategist, Stuti Shukla defines her personality as hard-working and strongly determined.
+Along with a passion for working with tech start-ups, she is believed to bring deep expertise in market strategy, product management, and in entrepreneurial environments.
+With fourteen years at Microsoft, she is described by her colleagues as “extremely sharp, reliable and a valuable leader and contributor to any organization”.
 Currently serving as the Chief Marketing Officer at GE Healthcare, Team Monday Morning caught her over a tete-e-tete.
-The following conversation would help gain insight into her story.
+The following conversation provides insight into her story.

 Monday Morning: Tell us something about your days before joining REC.
 Was engineering a conscious choice or a compulsion?

 Stuti Shukla: Growing up, I was a ‘geek’, one of those kids who would sit on the first bench and take in everything that dropped out of the teacher’s mouth.
 Academic excellence was important to me and I grew up aspiring to do big things in life and be a successful professional.

 I was the state topper in my 12th grade in Maharashtra board with 97+% marks in both PCB (Physics, Chemistry, Biology) and PCM (Physics, Chemistry, Maths), and had a choice to either study Medicine or Engineering.
 I chose Engineering.
 We did not have as many options of professions or awareness around these options in those days, so making the choice was easier.
 I did not write any entrance exam though, and assumed my marks would take me through!